propan2one/H-moVir/README.md

 java -jar ~/Software/FigTree\ v1.4.4/lib/figtree.jar
 ```

-Subsequently the creation and data analysis of the figure was done under R in the [INCOMPLET](https://github.com/propan2one/OshV-1-molepidemio/blob/main/src/.Rmd) file.
+Subsequently the creation and data analysis of the figure was done under R in the [b-figure-02.Rmd](https://github.com/propan2one/OshV-1-molepidemio/blob/main/src/b-figure-02.Rmd) file.
+The `TREEFILE` can be found here: [TreeFile](https://github.com/propan2one/OshV-1-molepidemio/blob/main/results/Phylogenetics_analysis/Fig2A_global_phylogeny.msa.treefile).

 ### 07) Non redundant consensus generation and alignment